nikerla/vc-content/pages/blogs/news/2017-08-24-agile-platform.md

 date: '2017-08-24'
 permalink: blog/agile-platform
 main-image: ../../assets/images/blog/agile-platform.jpg
 excerpt: Agile is the most recognized and widely used methodology in software development presently.
 What are advantages for business of using it?
-How it helps reduce costs and allows a business to stay ultra-competitive in today’s dynamic e-commerce market?
+How does it help reduce costs and allow a business to stay ultra-competitive in today’s dynamic e-commerce market?
 tags:
 - virto commerce
 - ecommerce